cozygene/refactor/README.md

 ### R

-Edit refactor.R  in the 'R' folder with the arguments you want and execute directly from R or from command line.
-For example:
+The refactor.R function in the 'R' folder can be executed directly from R. For example:

 ```R
 # <R code>